- Philosophy majors, with their training in analytic and creative thinking, are in demand by the technology and business sectors.

 Philosophy and YouTube

-YouTube co-creator Brent Hurley has spoken with the Converse Philosophy Club about his experience as a philosophy major and the applications he has found for philosophy in business and technology.
+YouTube co-creator Brent Hurley spoke with the Converse Philosophy Club about his experience as a philosophy major and the applications he has found for philosophy in business and technology.

 Most philosophy courses emphasize critical engagement with classic texts, expressing and justifying one’s ideas in written and spoken form, considering and evaluating different perspectives logically and fairly, and finding connections between traditional philosophical questions and issues from other academic fields.